yoyoyoseob/caesar-salad-ios-0615-public/README.md

 ---

 # Caeser Cipher
+All Characters actually have a number corresponding with them.
+This is known as their ASCII number.
+For a chart of the ASCII -> character transition take a look [here](http://www.asciitable.com/).
 In cryptography, a Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of the simplest and most widely known encryption techniques.
 [Wikipedia](http://en.wikipedia.org/wiki/Caesar_cipher)

 ## Exercise